LowLevelDaniel/COIL/coil/type.md

 ## Type Safety

 COIL is a strongly-typed intermediate language.
-Type checking is performed by the COIL assembler to ensure type compatibility in operations.
+Type checking is performed by the COIL processor to ensure type compatibility in operations.
 Explicit conversions must be used when required.

 ## Type Implementation Requirements

-COIL assemblers must support all primitive types defined in this specification, even on architectures that do not natively support them.
+COIL processors must support all primitive types defined in this specification, even on architectures that do not natively support them.
 For example:

 1. 64-bit integers must be supported on 32-bit architectures through emulation
 2. Floating-point types must be supported on architectures without FPUs through software emulation
 3. 128-bit types may be emulated through pairs of 64-bit values

+## Version 1.0.0 Type System Scope

+The 1.0.0 release of COIL intentionally focuses on a solid foundation of primitive types:
+- Integer types (signed and unsigned, various widths)
+- Floating-point types
+- Boolean type
+- Void type
+- Native-sized types (pointer, largest/fastest integer)

 ## Future Extensions

 Future versions of COIL will extend the type system to include:

-1. Composite types (structures, unions)
+1. Composite types (structures, unions) - Version 2.0.0
-2. Array types
+2. Array types - Version 2.0.0
-3. Vector types for SIMD operations
+3. Vector types for SIMD operations - Version 2.0.0
-4. Abstract width types
+4. Abstract width types - Version 2.0.0
-5. More specialized numeric types
+5. More specialized numeric types - Version 2.0.0

-These extensions will be defined in later specification versions.
+These extensions will be defined in later specification versions, but the encoding space has already been reserved in the type enumeration to ensure forward compatibility.